OpenBB-finance/OpenBB/website/content/excel/getting-started/installation.md

 ## Installation

-The OpenBB Excel Add-in is available on the Microsoft AppSource.
+The OpenBB Add-in for Excel is available on the Microsoft AppSource.
 It can be installed by an administrator or by individual users.

 ### Individual user